narfman0/gtsrvd/README.rst

 ---------

 Deploy gtsrvd to your cloud box with suitable roles to allow for subdomain tweaking.
-I know you like how it ends in a `d` which implies daemon, so hopefully soon I'll include the simplistic systemd unit I've used to automate this, possibly an ansible config and docker container.
+I know you like how it ends in a `d` which implies daemon; down the line I'd like to add a service listening on ssh that handles this automatically, then I'll include the simplistic systemd unit I've used to automate this, possibly an ansible config and docker container.

 TODO
 ----

 * Add paramiko server to auto route & proxy logic
   * Optional: Grab subdomain by username..? (might run command on ssh instead)
-* Treat forwarding ssh like the special snowflake it is
-* Possibly treat port 80 uniquelly, possible forcing (via cli arg) ssl
-* Add ansible/docker support
+* Ansible/docker support
 * Support different clouds (gcp/azure)

 LICENSE